Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Experimental Setup

-To conduct the experiments, we use the pre-trained XLMR-Base model as the cross-lingual word embedding model used in our proposed QE metric.
-We also performed experiments on the multilingual BERT model.
-As expected, it produced worse results than those generated by XLMR since it does not provide good representations for low-resource languages, and therefore the results are not included in this paper.
-We use the \nth{8} layer of the XLMR and the \nth{10} layer of the aligned-XLMR (the model after fine-tuning on word alignments) to generate the contextual word representations, since our experiments have shown that these layers could align words better in parallel sentences (\ref{sec5.3.3}).
+To conduct the experiments, we use the \nth{9} layer of the XLMR and the \nth{10} layer of the Aligned-XLMR (the model after fine-tuning on word alignments) to generate the contextual word representations since our experiments have shown that these layers could align words better in parallel sentences (\ref{sec7.1}).
+We use the Moses tokenizer \citep{koehn2007moses} for tokenizing the monolingual and parallel corpora while using GIZA\texttt{++} toolkit\footnote{\url{https://github.com/moses-smt/giza-pp}} to obtain word alignments.
 We evaluated the performance of our method in terms of Pearson correlation, using the WMT21 official evaluation scripts for sentence level tasks\footnote{\url{https://github.com/sheffieldnlp/qe-eval-scripts}}.
-Also, we use the Moses tokenizer \citep{bib24} for tokenizing the monolingual and parallel corpora, while using GIZA\texttt{++} toolkit\footnote{\url{https://github.com/moses-smt/giza-pp}} to obtain word alignment.
-To determine the untranslated tokens, we create the vocabulary for each target language by considering the words with more than two occurrences in the monolingual corpora.

-For fine-tuning the cross-lingual model on word alignments, we use the implementation of \cite{bib12} with our modifications on it.
-Moreover, we use the Adam optimizer \citep{bib25}, learning rate of $10^{-4}$, batch size of 32 and the total steps of 100k for optimizing the model parameters during fine-tuning.
-The temperature hyperparameter ($T$) in the alignment loss function was also set to $0.1$.
+For fine-tuning the pre-trained model on word alignments, we use the implementation of \cite{wudredze2020} with our modifications on it.
+Moreover, we use the Adam optimizer \citep{kingma2015adam}, a learning rate of $10^{-4}$, batch size of 32, and the total steps of 100k for optimizing the model parameters during fine-tuning.
+The temperature hyperparameter ($T$) in the alignment loss function is set to $0.1$.